vert-x3/vertx-web-site/src/site/blog/posts/2017-05-12-vertx-swagger-presentation.md

 An introduction to the [Vert.X-Swagger] project.
 How to use the Swagger-Codegen plugin and the SwaggerRouter class.

 ## Eclipse Vert.X & Swagger
-[Eclipse Vert.X][vertx-core] and [Vert.X-Web] are very convenient to write REST API and especially the [Router] which is very useful to manage all resources of an API.
+[Vert.X][vertx-core] and [Vert.X-Web] are very convenient to write REST API and especially the [Router] which is very useful to manage all resources of an API.

 But when I start a new API, I usually use the "design-first" approach and [Swagger] is my best friend to define what my API is supposed to do.
 And then, comes the "boring" part of the job : convert the swagger file content into java code.
 That's always the same : resources, operations, models...